-Victimisation - treating people worse than others, dismissing them, offering them different terms and conditions of employment, and failing to offer promotion or other benefits because they have honestly and in good faith supported or participated in a complaint of bullying or harassment.4
+Victimisation - treating people worse than others, dismissing them, offering them different terms and conditions of employment, and failing to offer promotion or other benefits because they have honestly and in good faith supported or participated in a complaint of bullying or harassment.

-Policy Statement
+Policy Statement | Kaupapa Here

-The University regards harassment and bullying of any kind involving staff or students, whether on or off campus, as unacceptable.
+The University regards harassment and bullying of any kind involving staff or students, as unacceptable.
 The University is committed to providing an environment free from all forms of harassment and bullying and will address complaints in a timely manner.